thenickdude/PlanC/Readme.md

   --adb arg              path to CrashPlan's 'adb' directory to recover a
                          decryption key from (e.g. /Library/Application
                          Support/CrashPlan/conf/adb.
 Optional)
-  --cpproperties arg     path to a cp.properties file containing a
+  --mac-serial arg       serial number of the Mac that matches the adb
-                         'secureDataKey' field to recover a decryption key from (Optional)
+                         directory (for CrashPlan Small Business, optional) --linux-serial arg     serial number of the Linux machine that matches the adb directory (for CrashPlan Small Business, optional) --cpproperties arg     path to a cp.properties file containing a 'secureDataKey' field to recover a decryption key from (Optional)